Monday, January 29, 2024

 Being gay is neither a disorder nor a crime.
 Homosexuality has been removed from psychiatric diagnostic manuals such as the ICD-10 (devised by the World Health Organization) and the DSM-5 (devised by the American Psychiatric Association) since a long time.

 Homosexuality is not a disease, but homophobia is!
 Homosexuality is neither a lifestyle choice as surmised by upholders of traditional cultural values nor does it occur due to poor upbringing, as some parents of gay children fear it to be.
 On the other hand, homophobia is a by-product of eons of erroneous cultural and religious conditioning.
-Further, it can be indicative of the underlying insecurity and a fear of the unknown on part of the ‘straight’ people, who operate under the influence of the psychodynamic defence mechanisms of reaction formation and projection of these fears onto the gay community.
+Further, it can be indicative of the underlying insecurity and a 'fear of the unknown' on part of the ‘straight’ people who seem to operate under the influence of a slew of psychodynamic defence mechanisms and project these fears onto the gay community.

 Ultimately though, it is all about the ego.
 Families of gay people live in fear of stigma and ostracization.
 Deeply affected by the diagnosis, they either live in denial of their son/daughter’s homosexuality and try to get them married, or if they do acknowledge the condition, they try to drag them along to dubious therapies in the vain hope of a ‘cure’.